ckswilliams/modOpenREM/docs/patientid.rst

 **********************

-If you wish to have the patient name and/or ID available for finding studies relating to a specific patient, but do not need to identify who that patient is, then it is possible to create a 'encrypted' version of the ID or name.
+If you wish to have the patient name and/or ID available for finding studies relating to a specific patient, but do not need to identify who that patient is, then it is possible to create an 'encrypted' version of the ID or name.
 In this case, a one-way SHA 256 hash is generated and the hash value is stored instead.

 If *exactly* the same name or ID (including spelling, spacing, case etc) occurs more than once, then the same hash